raianrith/CPS_AI_Search_Visibility/README.md

 1. In Google Cloud Console, go to **IAM & Admin** > **Service Accounts**
 2. Click **Create Service Account**
-3. Give it a name (e.g., "Weidert LLM Tool")
+3. Give it a name (e.g., "CPS LLM Tool")
 4. Click **Create and Continue**
 5. Skip the optional steps and click **Done**
 6. Click on the service account you just created